Anti cancer Therapy

 Phase II NMIBC Clinical Study

-As the frontrunner in personalized Anti-Cancer Therapy (“ACT”) Photo Dynamic Therapy (“PDT”) treatments for patients diagnosed with Non-Muscle Invasive Bladder Cancer (“NMIBC”), the pivotal Phase II NMIBC clinical study (“Study II”) has the potential to become the next gold standard for NMIBC treatment.
+As the frontrunner in personalized Anti-Cancer Therapy (“ACT”) treatments for patients diagnosed with Non-Muscle Invasive Bladder Cancer (“NMIBC”), the pivotal Phase II NMIBC clinical study (“Study II”) has the potential to become the next gold standard for NMIBC treatment.

-Study II utilizes the Therapeutic Dose (0.70 mg/cm2) of the Study Drug (TLD-1433) and focuses on the enrollment and treatment of approximately 100 Bacillus Calmette Guérin (“BCG”)-Unresponsive NMIBC patients presenting with Carcinoma In-Situ (“CIS”) in approximately 15 clinical sites located in Canada and the US, with a primary endpoint of efficacy at any point in time, a secondary endpoint of duration of CR and a tertiary endpoint of safety.
+Study II utilizes the therapeutic dose (0.70 mg/cm2) of the study drug (TLD-1433) and focuses on the enrolment and treatment of approximately 125 Bacillus Calmette Guérin (“BCG”)-Unresponsive NMIBC patients presenting with Carcinoma In-Situ (“CIS”) in 12 clinical sites located in Canada and the US, with a primary endpoint of efficacy at any point in time, a secondary endpoint of duration of Complete Response ("CR") and a tertiary endpoint of safety.

-In Study II, all patients will receive two Study Treatments (Day 0 and Day 180).
+In Study II, all patients will receive two study treatments (Day 0 and Day 187).

 Fast Track Designation (“FTD”) was granted by the US Food and Drug Administration (“FDA”) to Theralase® in November 2020.
-In order to potentially qualify for Breakthrough Therapy Designation (“BTD”) the Company has been advised by the FDA, to provide clinical assessment data for the primary, secondary and tertiary endpoints for a minimum of 20 patients treated at the Therapeutic Dose level.
+In order to potentially qualify for Breakthrough Therapy Designation (“BTD”) the Company has been advised by the FDA, to provide clinical assessment data for the primary, secondary and tertiary objective for approximately 20-25 patients treated at the therapeutic dose level.

 Theralase® may also be eligible for Accelerated Approval (“AA”) by the FDA should the clinical results of Study II support a clinically meaningful improvement in safety and/or efficacy over current NMIBC treatment therapy.

-Theralase’s® ACT platform has demonstrated the potential to provide a safe and effective treatment alternative to patients stricken with NMIBC.
+Theralase’s® ACT platform has demonstrated the potential to provide a safe and effective treatment for patients diagnosed with NMIBC.
 Theralase® is laser focused on researching, developing and commercializing light activated PDCs and their associated drug formulations to safely and effective treat various cancers.

 Theralase® is advancing its PDC pipeline to include preclinical research into GBM and NSCLC.